Neferneferuaten: Reuse of Neferneferuaten's funerary equipment for Tutankhamun's burial

 The fact that a number of objects found in Tutankhamun's tomb had been made for the burial of Neferneferuaten, adapted and reinscribed for Tutankhamun's use, implies that Tutankhaten and his entourage did not want to recognize the preceding reign.
 Neferneferuaten had assumed sole reign despite the fact that Tutankhaten, the crown prince, was the legitimate successor.
 Instead of giving up her kingship to a young boy, Neferneferuaten may have wished to continue her sole rule not only because she was already reigning, but also because Tutankhaten was just a boy between five and 10 years old.
 Although Neferneferuaten began restoring the cults of Amun and other deities she also simultaneously maintained the cult of Aten at Amarna, resulting in a dissatisfied faction of [royal] officials [such as Ay and Horemheb] and priests who advocated a quick return to orthodoxy.
-When Neferneferuaten’s reign ended, probably after about three years, Tutankhaten and Akhenaten’s third daughter Ankhesenpaaten were the only surviving members of the Amarna royal family.
+When Neferneferuaten's reign ended, probably after about three years, Tutankhaten and Akhenaten's third daughter Ankhesenpaaten were the only surviving members of the Amarna royal family.

-Upon his accession as pharaoh, Tutankhamun likely immediately abandoned Amarna as Egypt's political capital—unlike Neferneferuaten—for Memphis since "he did not leave any royal monument there.
-Tutankhaten worshipped Amun and other traditional deities since the movement back towards orthodoxy had already been initiated under Neferneferuaten, while continuing to worship Aten – at the beginning of his reign at least – as indicated by a depiction of the Aten god on Tutankhamun’s golden throne."